Dragonmystic707/exalted-reincarnated/docs/Solars.md

-The Unconquered Sun grants his blessing to those who have an incredible drive, a force of personality that would change their world, regardless of the Sun's power.
+The Unconquered Sun grants his blessing to those who have an incredible drive, a force of personality that would change their world, regardless of the Sun’s power.
 Often they already have.

-The Sun does not judge the "righteousness" of the prospect's drive or personality, simply that they will use it.
+The Sun does not judge the “righteousness” of the prospect’s drive or personality, simply that they will use it.
 His blessing shines equally on Just Rulers as it does Tyrants.